PiPar: Pipeline Parallelism for Collaborative Machine Learning: Experimental Studies

-\subsection{Efficiency Results}
+\subsection{Efficiency results}

-The experiments in this section compares the efficiency of \PipeLearn\ with FL and SFL.
+The experiments in this section compare the efficiency of \PiPar\ with FL and SFL.
 Although SL is a popular CML technique, it is significantly slower than SFL since each device operates sequentially.
 Hence, SL is not considered in these experiments.
-All possible split points for SFL are benchmarked (similar to the benchmarking method adopted in Scission~\cite{DBLP:journals/corr/abs-2008-03523}), and the efficiency of SFL with the best split point is reported.
-The split point and parallel batch number for \PipeLearn\ are selected by the optimisation technique proposed in Section~\ref{subsec:optimise}.
+All possible split points for SFL are benchmarked (based on the benchmarking method adopted in Scission~\cite{DBLP:journals/corr/abs-2008-03523}), and the efficiency of SFL with the best split point is reported.
+The split point and parallel batch number for \PiPar\ are selected by the approach proposed in Section~\ref{subsec:optimise}.

-\subsubsection{Comparing Efficiency}
+\subsubsection{Comparing efficiency}

 The efficiency of the CML techniques is measured by \textit{training time per epoch}.
-Since a fixed number of images are trained in each training epoch, training time per epoch effectively captures the time taken by a CML technique to process one image.
+Section~\ref{subsubsec:convergence} will highlight that the loss curves of FL, SFL and \PiPar\ overlap, so the same number of epochs are required for model convergence using the three techniques.
+Hence, if \PiPar\ reduces the training time per epoch, it reduces the overall training time.

-Figure~\ref{fig:training-time} shows the training time per epoch of VGG5 and ResNet18 for FL, SFL and \PipeLearn\ under 4G, 4G+ and WiFi network conditions.
-It is immediately evident that the training time per epoch for \PipeLearn\ is lower than FL and SFL in all cases.
+Figure~\ref{fig:training-time} shows the training time per epoch of six DNNs (three small and three large DNNs) for FL, SFL and \PiPar\ under 4G, 4G+ and WiFi network conditions.
+The three large DNNs, namely VGG-16, ResNet-101 and MobileNetV3-Large cannot be trained using FL as the entire model needs to be trained on the device but the device memory is limited and does not support the size of these models.
+It is immediately evident that the training time per epoch for \PiPar\ is lower than FL and SFL in all cases.